International Financial Aid

 Undergraduate international students are eligible for merit-based scholarships, as are graduate international students, which are awarded during the admission process.

-Students should make every effort to identify potential funding sources (national, provincial or private) in your home country.
+Students should make every effort to identify potential funding sources (national, provincial, or private) in your home country.
+View a listing of international scholarships and informational websites.

 International students are not eligible for need-based federal financial aid, however they are eligible to work on-campus for up to 20 hours per week during the fall and spring semesters and 40 hours per week during the summer and winter sessions.
 International students may not be employed off-campus unless authorized by an international student advisor (this includes unpaid and volunteer employment).
 Working or being employed off-campus without authorization is a serious violation of a student's immigration status.
 SAIC on-campus employment does not require authorization from International Affairs.